 The criminal charge of “Violation of Domestic Violence Injunction” is a serious criminal offense with serious criminal penalties.
-At the Sammis Law Firms, our criminal defense attorneys help men and women fight against false or exaggerated allegations.
+At Sammis Law Firm, our criminal defense attorneys help men and women fight against false or exaggerated allegations.

 Attorney For Violations of Domestic Violence Injunctions in Tampa

-If the Petitioner wants to allege that a violation of the injunction occurred, then the Petitioner will file an affidavit describing the violation of injunction for protection against domestic, repeat, dating, sexual, and stalking violence.
+If the Petitioner alleges that a violation of the injunction occurred, they might file an affidavit describing the violation of the injunction for protection against domestic, repeat, dating, sexual, and stalking violence.

 The Violation of Injunction Affidavit

 The affidavit will often ask the following questions:

 - Is this the first Affidavit of Violation that you have filed with the Clerk’s office concerning this cause?